Regularity of laws via Dirichlet forms -- Application to quadratic forms in independent and identically distributed random variables: Introduction

 It is part of the probabilistic folklore, that if $(X_{i})$ is a sequence of centred, normalized, independent and identically distributed random variables whose common law has density in a Sobolev space, then the regularity of the law of the linear functionals

 improves with $n$.
-This fact can easily be seen at the level of the decay of the Fourier transform of $S_{n}$.
-Our work leverages the theory of Dirichlet forms to obtain a non-linear equivalent of this regularization phenomenon.
+This fact can be seen at the level of the decay of the Fourier transform of $S_{n}$, by exploiting the linearity of $S_{n}$ and the associated convolution structure, see for instance \cite{LionsToscani}.
+Our work leverages the theory of Malliavin calculus on the Wiener space to obtain a non-linear equivalent of this regularization phenomenon.

-Improving the type of convergence in central limit theorem for non-linear random fields is a longstanding problem in probability theory.
-On the Wiener space, that is when the $X_{i}$'s are independent Gaussian, let us mention, among other, the works \cite{NourdinPolyTotalVariation,HuLuNualart,BallyCarmellinoWiener} that establish that central convergence in law can be improved to convergence in total variation; while \cite{NPY} derives similar result for convergence in entropy.
-In our companion paper \cite{HMP}, we derive that, of Wiener chaoses, central convergence can actually always be improved to $\mathscr{C}^{\infty}$ convergence of the densities.
+Improving the type of convergence in the central limit theorem for non-linear functionals of random fields is a longstanding and intensively studied problem in probability theory.
+The lack of linearity rules out methods based on convolution structure and its regularization properties.
+Hence, establishing smooth limit theorems, in this non-linear setting, turns out to be a much harder task.

+When the $X_{i}$'s are independent Gaussian, let us mention, among other, the works \cite{NourdinPolyTotalVariation,HuLuNualart,BallyCarmellinoWiener} that establish that central convergence in law can be improved to convergence in total variation; while \cite{NPY} derives similar result for convergence in entropy.
+In our companion paper \cite{HMP}, we derive that, on Wiener chaoses, central convergence can actually always be improved to $\mathscr{C}^{\infty}$ convergence of the densities.

 For non-Gaussian random variables, less results are available.
-See however, \cite{BallyCarmellinoInvariance,BallyCaramellinoPoly} where convergence in total variation is considered.
-As in the present, all the aforementioned result, are derived through ideas pertaining to Malliavin calculus and Dirichlet forms.
+See however, \cite{BallyCarmellinoInvariance,BallyCaramellinoPoly} where convergence in total variation is considered when the common law of uderlyings $X_{i}$'s admits an absolutely continuous part.
+As in the present article, all the aforementioned results are derived through ideas pertaining to Malliavin calculus and Dirichlet forms.

-We stress out that we do not need to assume asymptotic normality, or even convergence in law, of the random variables under consideration as our conditions in \cref{th:intro-regularity-negative-moments-spectral-remainder,th:intro-regularity-quadratic-form} are purely spectral.
-In some cases, it is however, possible to recover those spectral conditions from asymptotic normality.
-See for instance \cref{s:normal-convergence} for examples at the level of quadratic forms over a general Dirichlet space,
+We stress out that we do not need to assume asymptotic normality, or even convergence in law, of the random variables under consideration, as our conditions in \cref{th:intro-regularity-quadratic-form} hold in a wider context.
+In some cases, it is however, possible to recover those conditions from asymptotic normality.
+See for instance \cref{s:normal-convergence} for concrete examples.